Infinit3i/Cyber-Yankee-2025/Sassy Panda/first_walkthru.md

 - click on the terminal you want to work on
 - always edit to add ip and port when you paste into text to client
 - **POTENTIALLY** stage files on palo alto
+- name the crontab **netflow**
+- have the router crontabs reach back to the redirector